IcedCoffeeDrinker/SaaS_Insight_Engine/doc/render_deployment.md

 2. Test the functionality to ensure everything is working correctly
 3. Check the logs for any errors if you encounter issues

+## Plan Considerations

+### Free Tier Limitations

+The free tier of Render will work for:
+- Initial deployment and testing
+- Demonstration purposes
+- Low traffic situations

+However, be aware of these limitations:
+1. **No persistent disk storage** - files written to disk (like your JSON data and user files) don't persist between deployments
+2. **Limited compute resources** - may result in slower performance
+3. **Sleep after inactivity** - your service will spin down after periods of inactivity (15 minutes)

+### Recommendations for Production

+For a production deployment, consider upgrading to:
+- **Starter Plan ($7/month per service)**: Includes always-on services, more CPU/memory
+- **Pro Plan ($15/month per service)**: Includes persistent disk storage and more resources

 ## File Storage Considerations

 Render's free tier doesn't include persistent storage between deployments.
 For production use, consider these options:

-### Option 1: Using Render Disk
+### Option 1: Using Render Disk (Requires Pro Plan)

-Upgrade to a paid plan to access persistent disk storage.
+Upgrade to the Pro plan to access persistent disk storage.

 ### Option 2: Cloud Storage Integration